S-Stephen/sms67-rota/test/integration/controllers/README.md

 * When sessions have been created / updated the informatiom is pushed through to the summary pages (using ws, without refreshing pages)

-\* not suitable for to test via controller at the moment
+\* not suitable for to test via controller at the moment, handled in the UI